CoffeeBrewer64/casio-sploit/FX83GTX/images/physical/Images_Physical.md

 case\_lower\_up : The lower part of the case, facing upwards.
 Very dusty.
 Neither the battery cover nor the battery are present.

 case\_lower\_down : The lower part of the case, facing downwards.
 Does not have the battery cover connected.

+board\_logic : The logic side of the circuit board.
+The Glob Top (the black blob, now partly grey).
+Scratches are all over the board and the screen was forcefully removed.